 VEGF signaling via VEGFR-2 induces the expression of endothelial cell-derived matrix metalloproteases (MMPs), including MMP2 [1], MMP9 [2], and MT1-MMP [3], which degrade the matrix to allow for endothelial sprouting.
 MMPs are thus essential for angiogenesis, and their loss from either endothelium or inflammatory cells has been associated with severe angiogenic defects.
 At the same time, increased MMP activity has significant vascular consequences.
-MMPs are antagonized by Tissue Inhibitors of Matrix Metalloproteases (TIMPs), and a pathological increase in endothelial MMP over TIMP activity has been proposed to contribute to vessel wall thickening, abdominal aortic aneurysm formation, varicose veins, hypertension and preeclampsia [4-6].
+MMPs are antagonized by Tissue Inhibitors of Matrix Metalloproteases (TIMPs), and a pathological increase in endothelial MMP over TIMP activity has been proposed to contribute to vessel wall thickening, abdominal aortic aneurysm formation, varicose veins, hypertension and pree clampsia [4-6].
 MMPs are not, however, strictly proangiogenic; other more recently elucidated functions of this protein family include the mediation of vascular regression, as well as the generation of ECM fragments with antiangiogenic properties.

-MMP2 and MMP9 belong to the class of gelatinases with collagen and fibrin as substrates and are expressed as inactive pro-proteins.
-MMP2 and their MMP9 processed to activate are metalloprotease activity.
+MMP2 and MMP9 belong to the class of gelatinases with collagen and fibrin as substrates and are expressed as inactive proproteins.
+MMP2 and MMP9 are processed to activate their metalloprotease activity.
 MT1-MMP is a member of the membrane associated or membrane-type MMPs [7-9].
 In the vasculature, MT-MMPs are thought to be involved in the localized pericellular release of bioactive growth factors such as bFGF, VEGF, and TGF-beta, processing of pro-MMP2 into an activated MMP2, and degradation of ECM components including collagens and fibrins [10, 11].
 MT1-MMP has been shown to be the most potent fibrinolytic MMP and has a critical role in the creation of channels in the ECM, into which endothelial cells migrate during sprouting angiogenesis [12, 13].
 MT1-MMP function is also required for proper lumenization of the new vessel [13].

 Notch signaling is an evolutionarily conserved pathway that regulates cell fate decisions.
-Notch proteins, Notch 1 through 4, act as receptors and their ligands Jagged (Jagged-1, 2) and Delta-like (DII-1, 3, 4), are all transmembrane proteins [14].
+Notch proteins, Notch 1 through 4, act as receptors and their ligands Jagged (Jagged-1, 2) and Delta-like (Dll-1, 3, 4), are all transmembrane proteins [14].
 Upon ligand binding, the cytoplasmic domain of Notch is released by proteolytic cleavage via presenilin/ γ -secretase [15], translocates to the nucleus, and interacts with the transcriptional repressor CSL (CBF1/Su(H)/Lag2), converting it to a transcriptional activator [16].
-An essential role for Notch signaling in arterial differentiation and vascular remodeling has been demonstrated by genetic studies of mice with targeted mutations in either Notch (Notch1 -/- , and Notch1 -/-;Notch4 ^{-/-}), or Notch ligands (Jagged1 ^{-/-} and
+An essential role for Notch signaling in arterial differentiation and vascular remodeling has been demonstrated by genetic studies of mice with targeted mutations in either Notch (Notch1- $^{1/-}$, and Notch1- $^{1/-}$; Notch4- $^{1/-}$), or Notch ligands (Jagged1- $^{1/-}$ and Dll4- $^{1/-}$ or Dll4- $^{1/-}$), reviewed in Shawber et al. [14].
+In addition, targeted activation of Notch4 specifically in endothelial cells disrupted vascular remodeling, resulting in embryonic lethality [17].
+These studies demonstrate that proper levels of Notch signaling are essential for patterning of the vasculature during a period of embryonic development that is known to be critically dependent on VEGF [14, 18].